SixArm/topics/topics/software-architecture/index.md

 The goal of software architecture is to create a blueprint that guides the development team in building a system that meets the needs of the business, users, and stakeholders.
 It provides a common understanding of the system among all stakeholders, including developers, project managers, and business owners.

-The software architecture design process involves the following steps:

-* Requirements gathering: In this step, the software architect works with the stakeholders to identify and prioritize the requirements of the system.

-* Designing the system's structure: In this step, the architect creates a high-level design of the system that specifies the components, their relationships, and how they interact with each other.

-* Defining the system's behavior: In this step, the architect specifies the system's behavior and how it will respond to different situations and events.

-* Evaluating trade-offs: In this step, the architect evaluates the trade-offs between different design choices to ensure that the final design meets the system's requirements.

-* Creating documentation: In this step, the architect creates documentation that describes the system's design, its components, and their interactions.

 Some of the key elements of software architecture include:

 * Components: The building blocks of a software system.